theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiameta.md

         - count_reads: number of reads mapped to marker genes
         - coverage: estimated genome-coverage (i.e. read-depth) of species in metagenome
         - relative_abundance: estimated relative abundance of species in metagenome

-        The value in the `midas_primary_genus` column is derived by ordering the rows in order of "relative_abundance" and identifying the genus of top species in the "species_id" column (Salmonella).
-The value in the `midas_secondary_genus` column is derived from the genus of the second-most prevalent genus in the "species_id" column (Citrobacter).
-The `midas_secondary_genus_abundance` column is the "relative_abundance" of the second-most prevalent genus (0.009477003).
-The `midas_secondary_genus_coverage` is the "coverage" of the second-most prevalent genus (0.995216227).

     !!! techdetails "read_QC_trim Technical Details"